Joachim Gutkeled: Abduction of the heir apparent

 Stephen V and his large companion, including his heir, the 10-year-old Ladislaus and the barons of the royal council, routed to Croatia in the late spring of 1272 to meet his ally and the father-in-law of his son, Charles I of Sicily.
 The royal march stayed in Zagreb on 26 May, then Topusko on 8 June.
 They had arrived Bihać (Bihács, present-day in Bosnia and Herzegovina) by 23 June.
 Two days later, Stephen still issued a royal charter, which reflected that everything went according to plan.
 However, over the next few days, both Joachim Gutkeled and prince Ladislaus had disappeared from the royal camp.
 Soon, it was revealed that Joachim abducted Ladislaus and held him in captivity in the fortress of Koprivnica in Slavonia.
 The young prince was guarded by Bachaler Olaszkai, Joachim's familiaris and castellan of Koprivnica.
 Stephen V immediately gathered an army and besieged the fort, but could not capture it, because the surrounding lands belonged to the heartland of Joachim's growing domain.
 Stephen returned to Hungary by mid-July in order to recruit a larger army to liberate his son.
 He dismissed Joachim Gutkeled as Ban of Slavonia and replaced him with his faithful partisan, Mojs.
-Simultaneously, Joachim's brothers have become disgraced too in the royal council.
-However, Stephen fell seriously ill by then, probably not regardless of humiliation and mental collapse, which were triggered by Joachim's treason.
+Simultaneously, Joachim's brothers had also become disgraced in the royal council.
+However, Stephen fell seriously ill by then, probably exacerbated by the humiliation and mental collapse triggered by Joachim's treason.
 The king was taken to the Csepel Island, where he died on 6 August 1272.